Morningside Cemetery, Edinburgh: Layout

 The overall layout is broadly rectilinear but with a slight curve on its east–west axis.
 There is a general drop in ground levels from south to north giving an overall form of a shallow amphitheatre.

 Apart from a central avenue of trees on the main east–west path the landscape is undramatic and unstructured, and lacks the atmosphere of its predecessors, such as Dean Cemetery.

 The overall distribution of stones is spartan, especially towards the north.
 Larger monuments tend to lie to the south-west.
 One section lies almost detached, to the south-east, accessed through a pathway between the modern housing developments, isolated as an ignoble peninsula.
 The local Morningside Library has an index which can be used to locate specific stones.

 Current operation

 Morningside is one of the few city cemeteries to be open 24 hours per day.
 This has both advantages and disadvantages; exposing it to vandalism during unsocial hours.
-Vandalism levels worsened in 2020.
+Edinburgh Council has a policy of knocking down unsafe gravestones, so many of them are broken and lying askew.
+There is a Friends of Morningside Cemetery group who meet weekly to look after the cemetery.

 The cemetery remains open to burials and interment of ashes.
 Style of monument is not controlled.

 War graves

-The cemetery is an official Commonwealth War Grave Cemetery containing 48 memorials from World War I and 32 from World War II.
+The cemetery is an official Commonwealth War Grave Cemetery containing 49 war graves from World War I and 32 from World War II.
 The dead largely represent those dying of wounds following repatriation, linking to the nearby City Hospital.
 The Cross of Remembrance stands in the north-east section of the cemetery.

 Unusually two war graves are of female victims (both from the ATS): Margaret White Walker (1922-1945) and Jean Dewar Scougall (1921-1943).